betterwithchem/organic_molecules_simulations/README.md

 `conda activate myenv`

-Then package can be installed locally in a conda environment running the following command from the directory where the `setup.py` file is
+Then the package can be installed locally in a conda environment running the following command from the directory where the `setup.py` file is

 `pip -e install .  `